Caucasus: Later folklore

 The Caucasus has a rich folklore tradition.
-This tradition has been preserved orally—necessitated by the fact that for most of the languages involved there was no alphabet until the early twentieth century—and only began to be written down in the late nineteenth century.
+This tradition has been preserved orally—necessitated by the fact that for most of the languages involved, there was no alphabet until the early twentieth century—and only began to be written down in the late nineteenth century.
 One important tradition is that of the Nart sagas, which tell stories of a race of ancient heroes called the Narts.
 These sagas include such figures as Satanaya, the mother of the Narts, Sosruquo a shape changer and trickster, Tlepsh a blacksmith god, and Batradz, a mighty hero.
 The folklore of the Caucasus shows ancient Iranian Zoroastrian influence, involve battles with ancient Goths, Huns and Khazars, and contain many connections with ancient Indian, Norse Scandinavian, and Greek cultures.

 Links between Greek mythology and subsequent folklore

 Caucasian folklore contains many links with the myths of the ancient Greeks.
 There are resemblances between the mother goddess Satanaya and the Greek goddess of love Aphrodite.
 The story of how the trickster Nart Sosruquo, became invulnerable parallels that of the Greek hero Achilles.
-The ancient Greek Amazons may be connected to a Caucasian "warrior Forest-Mother, Amaz-an".
+The ancient Greek Amazons may be connected to a Caucasian "warrior Forest-Mother, Amaz-an"; it is also said that the Amazons and the Gargareans went to live separately in the foothills of the Caucasus Mountains, then called Ceraunia, after leaving Themiscyra.

 Caucasian legends include stories involving giants similar to Homer's Polyphemus story.
 In these stories, the giant is almost always a shepherd, and he is variously a one-eyed rock-throwing cannibal, who lives in a cave (the exit of which is often blocked by a stone), kills the hero's companions, is blinded by a hot stake, and whose flock of animals is stolen by the hero and his men, all motifs which (along with still others) are also found in the Polyphemus story.
 In one example from Georgia, two brothers, who are being held prisoner by a giant one-eyed shepherd called "One-eye", take a spit, heat it up, stab it into the giant's eye, and escape.

 There are also links with the ancient Greek myth of Prometheus.
 Many legends, widespread in the Caucasus, contain motifs shared with the Prometheus story.
-These motifs include: a giant hero, his conflict with God or gods, the stealing of fire and giving it to men, being chained, and being tormented by a bird who pecks at his liver (or heart).
+These motifs include a giant hero, his conflict with God or gods, the stealing of fire and giving it to men, being chained, and being tormented by a bird who pecks at his liver (or heart).
 The Adyge/Circassian Nart Nasran, the Georgian Amirani, the Chechen Pkharmat, and the Abkhazian Abrskil, are examples of such Prometheus-like figures.